radar/guides/gem-development.md

         Then the file "dinner/steak.txt" should contain:
           """
           ##### Ingredients #####
-          Ingredients for delicious food go here.
+          Ingredients for delicious steak go here.

           ##### Instructions #####
-          Tips on how to make delicious food go here.
+          Tips on how to make delicious steak go here.
           """

+It's important to note that the word after "delicious" both times is "steak", which is *very* delicious.
+It's also the last argument we pass in to the command that we run, and therefore should be a dynamic variable in our template.
+We'll see how to do this soon.

-When we run this feature we'll be told that there's an undefined step and a failing scenario.
-We'll get to the failure in just a bit.
+When we run this feature we'll be told that there's an undefined step and a failing scenario; we'll look at the undefined step first.
 Aruba currently doesn't have a step itself defined for multi-line file content matching, so we will define one ourselves inside _features/step\_definitions/aruba\_ext\_steps.rb_ using Aruba's own helpers:

     Then /^the file "([^"]*)" should contain:$/ do |file, content|